golincode/sharepoint-oauth-app-client/docs/Troubleshooting.md

 Here you will find a list of common library issues and their respective resolution.

 ## Unable to make an HTTP request (SPException thrown)
-You might bump into this one, depending on the **libcURL** version your PHP is currently using.
+If you bump into this one, check the stack trace for one these error messages:

-Some of the problems might be:
 ```
 cURL error 35: Unknown SSL protocol error in connection to accounts.accesscontrol.windows.net:443
 ```